INTRODUCTION TO THE MICHIGAN POWER RATING (MPR)

 MPR looks only at results between opponents entered into the MHSAA postseason tournament.
 Wins, losses and ties in multi-team shortened game tournaments (lacrosse, soccer) also count.
 Forfeits also are counted as wins and losses.

 MPR does not use the specific scores of a game or the margin of victory in a game.
 The location of a game is not included in the MPR formula, and the formula weighs games at the beginning of the season the same as scores at the end of the season.
 Scrimmages are not included.

 Why use the MPR formula?

 Different rating systems have been used in the past or have been recommended to the MHSAA.
 We wanted to have a rating system where the data was controlled and stored in house, and could be used for any sport featuring head-to-head competitions.
 With its own rating system the MHSAA can control the different components of the formula, thus keeping the tenets of scholastic competition at the forefront (for example, by not including margin of victory in the formula).
 Finally, by listing all scores and team schedules online, as well as showing the MPR calculator on each team schedule page, the ratings are transparent and can be replicated easily.

 How will MPR be used?

-Initially, MPR will be used in Boys Lacrosse (spring 2019) as one of the tools for seeding its tournament.
-Other sports eventually may use MPR, potentially as the lone criteria for seeding teams (basketball and soccer will start in 2019-20).
+Initially, MPR was used in Boys Lacrosse (spring 2019) as one of the tools for seeding its tournament.
+Starting in 2019-20, MPR was the lone criteria for seeding teams in basketball and soccer Districts.
+In 2020-21, ice hockey followed suit to seed the two teams in each Regional.
 In addition, some sports may add qualification requirements in order for a team to be seeded (like a team must have X number of submitted results in order to be seeded).
 In the meantime, the MPR data simply provides a fun way to compare teams and schedules from across the state.

 What are the detailed components of the MPR formula?